Random Permutation Circuits Beyond Qubits are Quantum Chaotic

 \prlsection{Results} Plugging the leading-order forms of $\bra{\phi_n}$ and $\ket{\psi_n}$ in Eq.~\eqref{eq:purityoverlap}, we find the following exact result~\cite{Note20}

 which is the main result of this letter.
 This equation shows that for large $q$, the LOE does indeed grow linearly in time for any finite $\ell$, demonstrating a chaotic behaviour of random permutation circuits.
+We note that while it is known that random permutation circuits with $q\geq 3$ form permutation $k$-designs in linear depth~\cite{gowers1996almost,chen2024incompressibility,gay2025pseudorandomness}, this does not imply linear growth of LOE at times $t<L$~\cite{jacoby2025long}.
+Our results apply precisely to the short time regime, $t<L$, showing linear growth of LOE and giving a precise prefactor.

-This result can be interpreted by generalising the entanglement membrane picture of Refs.~\cite{jonay2018coarse,zhou2020entanglement} to the random-permutation setting.
+Our result can be interpreted by generalising the entanglement membrane picture of Refs.~\cite{jonay2018coarse,zhou2020entanglement} to the random-permutation setting.
 As in the standard case, the idea is to interpret circuit-averaged multi-copy quantities as the partition function of a classical spin model, whose degrees of freedom are the partition states emerging from the averaging.
 Notably, there are many more partition states than the `pairing states' occurring in random unitary circuits ($B_{2k}$ vs $k!$)~\cite{bertini2025quantum}.
 In this framework, the large-$q$ limit corresponds to the low-temperature limit of the partition function, which is dominated by the lowest energy configuration depicted in Fig.~\ref{fig:figMem}.
 In a given partition state, uniform patches have zero energy and the energy cost only comes from the domain walls between different patches.
 At leading order, the line tension of different domain walls is given by the logarithm of the overlap between the neighbouring partition states, which are $\braket*{\circleSA^{(4)}}{\squareSA^{(4)}}=\braket*{\circleSA^{(4)}}{\flatSA^{(4)}}=\braket*{\squareSA^{(4)}}{\flatSA^{(4)}}=1/q$.
 Thus, Fig.~\ref{fig:figMem} indeed captures the leading contribution Eq.~\eqref{eq:puritymain}.

 The membrane analysis can be generalized beyond diagonal operators, and can thus be employed to characterise the general expression in Eq.~\eqref{eq:PurityGeneral}.
 The dominant configurations are still those depicted in Fig.~\ref{fig:figMem}, where, however, $\circleSA^{(4)}$, $\squareSA^{(4)}$, and $\flatSA^{(4)}$ are replaced by $\circleSA^{(8)}$, $\squareSA^{(8)}$, and $\triangleSA^{(8)}$ respectively.
 Computing their overlaps we now have $\braket*{\triangleSA^{(8)}}{\circleSA^{(8)}}=\braket*{\circleSA^{(8)}}{\squareSA^{(8)}}=\braket*{\triangleSA^{(8)}}{\squareSA^{(8)}}=1/q^2$, and therefore we expect that for non-diagonal operators the averaged operator purity decays twice as fast (with the same asymptotic $q$ dependence of random unitary circuits, cf.~Ref.~\cite{zhou2019emergent}).